SAP-archive/angular-metaui/packages/metaui/docs/architecture.md

 ```

-And this typescript content is then read by our special loader `RuleLoader` which registers them with the rule
+And this TS content is then read by our special loader `RuleLoader` which registers them with the rule
  engine (the `Meta` class).

 ```ts